-Every applicant admitted to The Theatre School’s MFA program is awarded a scholarship.
-Acting and directing student scholarships generally range from $14,000 to $17,000 annually.
-Arts leadership students receive a fellowship through full-time employment at Chicago Shakespeare Theater, plus an additional scholarship of $5,000 to $7,000 annually.
-Incoming scholarships are awarded in the admissions decision letter.
+Every applicant admitted to The Theatre School’s MFA program is awarded a Theatre School Scholarship.
+Acting and Directing student scholarships generally range from $14,000 to $17,000 annually.
+Arts Leadership students receive a salary through full-time employment at Chicago Shakespeare Theater, plus an additional annual scholarship of $5,000 to $7,000; the salary and scholarship combined is generally equal to the cost of tuition.
+Scholarships are awarded in the admissions decision letter.

-The FAFSA becomes available on January 1 of the year in which you will enter college and can either be submitted through a hard copy - generally available from high school guidance counselor offices or college financial aid offices - or online at fafsa.ed.gov.
+The FAFSA becomes available starting on October 1 each year and can either be submitted through a hard copy (generally available from high school guidance counselor offices or college financial aid offices) or online at fafsa.ed.gov.
 To have your FAFSA results reported to The Theatre School, enter DePaul University's FAFSA code, 001671, in the college section.

 We suggest you complete the FAFSA by February 15.
 Submitting your FAFSA by this date will insure you receive full consideration for need-based financial aid.
-Financial aid packages are mailed separately from the admissions decision letter and are only mailed to students after they have been admitted to The Theatre School.
+Financial aid packages are communicated separately from the admissions decision letter and are only sent to students after they have been admitted to The Theatre School.

 DePaul University does not offer campus housing for graduate students on the Lincoln Park Campus.
 Graduate housing is available in University Center Chicago, DePaul’s campus residence on the Loop Campus in downtown Chicago.
-The Theatre School Admissions Office provides admitted graduate students with information about University Center Chicago housing as well as information regarding off-campus housing in the Chicago area.
+The Theatre School Admissions Office can provide students with information about University Center Chicago housing as well as information regarding off-campus housing in the Chicago area.